-An appropriate time for directors and employees to acquire or sell the Company's shares is when they are not in possession of price sensitive information which is not generally available to the market.
-Under the policy, directors and employees must not deal in the Company's shares during the period between 1 January and 24 hours after the release of the consolidated entity's half yearly results or the period between 1 July and 24 hours after the release of the consolidated entity's annual results.
+Appropriate time for directors and employees to acquire or sell the Company's shares is when they are not in possession of price sensitive information which is not generally available to the market.
+Under the policy directors and employees must not deal in the Company's shares during the period between 1 January and 24 hours after the release of the consolidated entity's half yearly results or the period between 1 July and 24 hours after the release of the consolidated entity.